dbcastillo/RspecPractice/README.md

 * Special thanks to Labs by Flatiron

-* Special thanks to Doug U. for being the motivation behind this, even though the Bulls are a better team :)
+* Special thanks to Doug U. for being the motivation behind this, even though I'm a Bulls fan :)